-Irbesartan, an angiotensin II receptor blocker (ARB), the same class of drug as Valsartan, has been recalled by the FDA due a potential cancer risk.
+Irbesartan, an angiotensin II receptor blocker (ARB), the same class of drug as Valsartan, has been nationally recalled by the FDA due to potential cancer risk.
 Used as a standalone drug or in conjunction with other medications, Irbesartan is prescribed to treat hypertension (high blood pressure).
 The drug can also be prescribed to treat high blood pressure with diabetic nephropathy.
 A complication of type 2 diabetes, diabetic nephropathy can impair kidney function.
 Like other ARBs the drug works by blocking the action of natural substances that constrict blood vessels, allowing the heart to work more efficiently and blood to flow more smoothly.

-Known Carcinogen N-Nitrosodiethlamine (NDEA) Found in Irbesartan
+Known Carcinogen N-Nitrosodimethylamine (NDEA) Found in Irbesartan

 Often associated with industrial processes*, NDEA is a synthetic light-sensitive, volatile, clear yellow oil that is soluble in water, lipids and other organic solvents.
 It may be used as an additive in lubricants, as a gasoline and/or a stabilizer for industry materials.
 It is also used in experimental research to induce liver tumorigenesis.
 NDEA has been classified as a probable human carcinogen by the International Agency for Research on Cancer (IARC).